RealLucasMeyer/lm-blog/content/post/2018-02-23-my-complicated-relationship-with-the-second-amendment.md

 This is probably hard to understand.
 People are usually "pro-gun" or "anti-gun", and that's it.
 Anything that scores points for your team is good.
 But the [Bill of Rights](http://www.billofrightsinstitute.org/founding-documents/bill-of-rights/) are not just for one team.
 They are the rules of the game.
-I don't like restricting the Second Amendment in a similar way that I wouldn't like having some type of penalty being called only against my team.
-Heck, even if it was the other team.
+I don't like restricting the Second Amendment in a similar way that I wouldn't like having some type of penalty being called *only* against my team.
+Heck, I wouldn't like even if a type of penalty was only being called against the _opposing_ team.

 Rights should be extremely hard to restrict.
 I think we lost that battle with the Fourth Amendment.
 Instead of going through the painful motions of repealing a right, reaction to some event erodes the right little by little, until the right is a shell of what it was.
 Although I don't like guns